tahoma2d/tahoma2d_docs/source/interface_overview.rst

     Double-click its title bar (for floating panels, the Viewer and the ComboViewer).
 If there is no title bar, press **`**.

-.. note:: Some panels like the toolbar and the command bar have a fixed size in one dimension, therefore they cannot be maximized.
+.. note:: Some panels like the toolbar and the quick toolbar have a fixed size in one dimension, therefore they cannot be maximized.